HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/06_nocodb-collaborative-work.Rmd

 2. Find the user in the list or add them by email.
 3. Choose the appropriate role from the dropdown menu next to their name.

-Using these roles effectively helps keep your data safe, your team focused, and your workflow organized.
+Using these roles effectively helps to keep your data safe, your team focused, and your workflow organized.

 ## Sharing Your Base

-In some situations, you may want to share the content of a Base with others — without giving them the ability to edit or change anything.
+In some situations, you may want to share the content of a Base with others without giving them the ability to edit or change anything.
 For example, you might want to publish a dataset so that colleagues, students, or the public can explore the information, but not accidentally modify it.

 NocoDB makes this easy by allowing you to generate a **read-only shared link** for any Base.
-This creates a live, web-based version of your data that anyone can view — no account required.
+This creates a live, web-based version of your data that anyone can view without an account.
 The rights are the same as for the **Viewer**

 To share your Base as a read-only view: